keys-i/radb/docs/examples.md

 ## Transactions

-radb supports ACID transactions via MVCC-based snapshot isolation.
+raDB supports ACID transactions via MVCC-based snapshot isolation.
 This provides atomic transactions with good isolation, without taking out locks or blocking reads on writes.
 As a basic example, the below transaction is rolled back without taking effect, as opposed to `COMMIT` which would make it permanent: